 For some reason Samsung treats the Galaxy S as its flagship relegating the Galaxy Note to a lesser role.

-For my money, the Galaxy Note is a more interesting device, mainly because it attempts something different.
+The Galaxy Note is a more interesting device, mainly because it attempts something different.
 The Galaxy S range tries too hard to be an iPhone.
 It misses the point by cramming in a bewildering array of hard-to-manage apps and features.
 Then there’s the build quality — it simply doesn’t feel as nice as an iPhone.

 In contrast Samsung’s Galaxy Note is more comfortable in its own skin.
 It’s large 5.7 inch screen and stylus input put it in a different category.
 You’d buy one of these to do something different to what you’d do with an iPhone.